poseidon-framework/poseidon-framework.github.io/janno_details.md

 # Identifiers

 The `Individual_ID` column has to represent each sample with a world-wide unique identifier string equal to the identifier used in the respective accompanying publication.
 There is no central authority to issue these identifiers, so it remains in the hand of the authors to avoid duplication.
-The `Individual_ID`s are also employed in the genetic data files and therefore have to adhere to certain constraints.
+The `Individual_ID`s are also employed in the [genetic data files](genotype_data?id=individual-ids) and therefore have to adhere to certain constraints.
 If there are multiple samples from one individual, then they have to be clearly distinguished with relevant suffixes added to the `Individual_ID`.

 The `Collection_ID` column stores an additional, secondary identifier as it is often provided by collaboration partners (archaeologists, museums, collections) that provide specimen for archaeogenetic research.
 These identifiers might have a very heterogenous structure and may not be unique across different projects or institutions.
 The `Collection_ID` column is therefore a free form text field.

-The `Group_Name` column ...
+The `Group_Name` column contains one or multiple group or population names for each individual, separated by `;`.
+The first entry must be identical to the one used in the [genotype data](genotype_data?id=group-ids) for the respective sample.
+Assigning group and population names is a hard problem in archeogenetics, so that's why the `.janno` file allows for more than one identifier.

 # Spatial position